rift-ga/riot-api/README.md

-# Riot Apis Client
+# PHP Wrapper for Riot Apis

 [![StyleCI](https://github.styleci.io/repos/540948663/shield?branch=main)](https://github.styleci.io/repos/540948663?branch=main)

 ## About
-This package fully implements APIs issued by [Riot Games](https://www.riotgames.com/) and provides a php client that allows you to use them in a simple way.
+This package fully implements APIs issued by [Riot Games](https://www.riotgames.com/) and provides php wrappers that allows to use them in a simple way.

 ## Installation